Roofing

 Exclusive roofing calls from homeowners who want an inspection or estimate

-What pay-per-call means for roofers
+What does pay-per-call mean for roofers?

 Calls from people trying to hire